 Little Samphire – lighthouse Fl WRG 5s 17m W16M position: 52° 16.
 254’N, 009° 52.909’W

-The white sector will carry a vessel through the dangers on either side of the bay, the shoals off the Magharee Islands on one side and Mucklaghmore, Boat Rock plus, further south, the shoal water off Fenit Island on the other.
+The white sector will carry a vessel through the dangers on either side of the bay, the shoals off the Magharee Islands on one side and Mucklaghmore, Boat Rock, and further south the shoal water off Fenit Island on the other.
 Once the Castlegregory initial fix is a mile and a half to the southwest of this approach it is safe to ignore the initial fix and head directly to the anchoring location.

 The Castlegregory initial fix is on the east end of the transit marked on Admiralty Chart 2739, 106°(T) of the rock islet The Rose with Fenit Castle, and to the east of Rough Point.